What’s the best way to store your ski gear over the summer?

 - Make sure your poles, shovel and probe have been fully dried out, too, particularly if you ski with adjustable-length poles.

-- Remove the lenses from your goggles and let them air dry thoroughly before storing in a cool, dry place, preferably in the bag they came in.
+- Remove the lenses from your goggles and let them dry thoroughly before storing in a cool, dry place.

 - If you have leather gloves, think about topping them up with the manufacturer-recommended weatherproofing treatment.
 Also make sure they’re nice and dry before putting them away.